 Beccy has been teaching singing since 2011, having been involved in school choirs throughout her education, and touring nationally and internationally during her life.
-As well as directing community choirs, Beccy also teaches voice on an individual basis.
+As well as directing community choirs, Beccy also teaches voice on an individual basis, both privately and at schools, including Emil Dale Academy.
 She is a member of AOTOS (Association of Teachers of Singing), BVA (British Voice Association) and ISM (Incorporated Society of Musicians).

 Beccy continues to keep up her studying of vocal teaching, and is currently undertaking research into vocal pedagogy through a PGCert Professional Practice (Vocal Pedagogy) programme at Cardiff Metropolitan University.
 She also takes part in regular workshops and courses to widen her own knowledge and skill set.